laurenchen0631/English-Learning/TOEFL TPO/Listening/TPO 2/* Set 5.md

 	1. She may change professions in order to earn more money
 	1. The reason she is a teacher has little to do with her salary
 	1. More people would become teachers if the salary were higher

-## Review

-2.
-Exercise：Exercise.
-There may be some people who value exercise for itself, but I don’t.
-I value exercise because if I exercise, I tend to stay healthier than I would if I didn’t.

-Health：So health is important to me–has value to me–as a means to a productive life.
-But health is also important to me because I just kind of like to be healthy–it feels good.It’s pleasant to be healthy, unpleasant not to be.
-So to some degree I value health both for itself and as a means to something else: productivity.
-It’s got extrinsic and intrinsic value for me.

-Playing a musical instrument：Then there’s some things that are just valued for themselves.
-I’m a musician, not a professional musician; I just play a musical instrument for fun.

-Teaching：No, something else I value is teaching.
-Why?
-Well, it brings in a modest income, but I could make more money doing other things.
-I’d do

-it even if they didn’t pay me.
-I just enjoy teaching.
-In that sense it’s an end to itself.